bitprj/devrel/Kmeans_clustering_imgs.md

 A restriction we have is access to digital images of rocks on the web, not physical rock specimens themselves.
 That's ok, we'll cluster based on color instead.

-If we consider the digital images as collections of data points that represent pixeled coordinates, we can try applying some math (K-Means) to its numbers.
+If we consider the digital images as collections of data points that represent pixeled coordinates, we can try applying some math (K-Means) to those data points, represented as decimals organized as a table of some number of rows and columns

 Packages required for the implementaton include: